-To create a new replicate group, the desired wells need to be selected, followed by clicking on the ‘Create replicate group’ button () (Figure, left).
+To create a new replicate group, the desired wells need to be selected, followed by clicking on 'Actions' - ‘Create replicate group’ button () (Figure, left).
 In a similar manner, wells can be removed from a

-replicate group, by selecting the desired wells and choosing the option ‘Remove selection from replicate’ () (Figure, right).
+replicate group, by selecting the desired wells and choosing the option ‘Remove selection from replicate’ () under 'Actions' (Figure, right).

-Alternatively, it is also possible to automatically detect and assign replicates via the Actions button on the right side (next to Assign assay).
+Alternatively, it is also possible to automatically detect and assign replicates on the right side.

 On the right hand side of the PCR setup tab, assignment of the correct assay can be done, if not done automatically.
 When no AP has already been assigned to the analysis, an overview of all the possible assays (based on the available targets) is shown.
 Using the search bar, one can perform a search based on the name to quickly find the desired AP.
 If an AP has already been assigned, the assay card will indicate ‘Assigned’.
 By toggling the button ‘Show assigned only’ off, again an overview of all possible APs is provided (without losing the current assignment or plate configuration).

 If the PCR setup has not been done automatically, an overview of all APs that can be assigned to the plate is shown.
 The correct AP can be chosen from this overview and the sample types can be assigned.
 To assign the correct sample type to a specific well, the user can do the following: